patrickrobrecht/flexible-event-and-booking-manager/README.md

 Any texts in the code MUST be in English.
 Use `composer translate` to extract them to `lang/de.json`.

+### How to release
+- Update version in `CHANGELOG.md` and `config/app.php`.
+- Create a tag in Git and publish corresponding release notes in GitLab.

 ### How to deploy
 - Run `composer production` to remove development dependencies.
 - Create/update the `.env` configuration if necessary.